Podcasts like Mental Illness Happy Hour

 Website Apple Spotify

-Disordered is the podcast that delivers real, evidence-based, actionable talk about anxiety and anxiety and anxiety recovery in a kind, compassionate, community-oriented environment.
+Disordered is the podcast that delivers real, evidence-based, actionable talk about anxiety disorders and anxiety recovery in a kind, compassionate, community-oriented environment.
 Josh Fletcher is a qualified psychotherapist in the UK.
-Drew Linsalata is a graduate student and therapist-in-training in the US.
+Drew Linsalata is a therapist practicing under supervision in the US.
 They're both bestselling authors in the anxiety and mental health space.
 Josh and Drew are funny, friendly, and they have a knack for combining lived experience, formal training, and professional experience in an encouraging, inspiring, and compassionate mental health message.MORE Hosts Joshua Fletcher, Drew Linsalata

 Producer/Network Josh Fletcher and Drew Linsalata